Michał Kucharczyk

-Michał Kucharczyk (born 20 March 1991) is a Polish professional footballer who plays as a winger or a striker for Pogoń Szczecin in the Polish Ekstraklasa.
+Michał Kucharczyk (born 20 March 1991) is a Polish professional footballer who plays as a winger or a striker for III liga club Świt Nowy Dwór Mazowiecki.
+In 2025, he joined Canal+ as a pundit, becoming a part of their Ekstraklasa coverage team.

 Club career

 Kucharczyk was born in Warsaw.
-He began his career at Świt Nowy Dwór Mazowiecki and played in the III Liga (fourth tier) of Polish football for two seasons.
-In 2009, he was signed by Legia Warsaw and immediately loaned back to Świt to play in the Polish Second League (third tier).
+He began his career at Świt Nowy Dwór Mazowiecki and played in the III liga (fourth tier) of Polish football for two seasons.
+In 2009, he was signed by Legia Warsaw and immediately loaned back to Świt to play in the II liga (third tier).
 At the start of the 2010–11 season, he returned to Legia.
 He scored his first Ekstraklasa goal in a match against Lech Poznań on 24 September 2010.

 On 22 July 2019, he signed with Russian Premier League club FC Ural Yekaterinburg.
+On 6 August 2020 Kucharczyk signed a three-year contract with Pogoń Szczecin as a free player.

+On 14 July 2023, he signed with Uzbek club Pakhtakor, contracted until the end of 2024.
+On 24 November 2023, a game before the end of the 2023 Uzbekistan Super League, alongside compatriot Przemysław Banaszak, he secured the national championship.
+On 7 February 2024, he joined III liga club Legia Warsaw II, signing a contract until 30 June 2025.

+On 19 July 2025, Kucharczyk returned to his first club Świt Nowy Dwór Mazowiecki.

 International career

 Kucharczyk debuted for the national team of Poland on 6 February 2011 in a friendly match against Moldova.